The flying giant is heading to Palma

-German airline Lufthansa will continue the use of its Boeing 747-400 aircraft, the world´s biggest passenger jet, on their route to Palma going into next month.
-She can carry up to 500 passengers.
+German airline Lufthansa will continue the use of its Boeing 747-400 aircraft, the world's biggest passenger jet, on their route to Palma going into next month.
+It can carry up to 500 passengers.

-German airline Lufthansa will continue the use of its Boeing 747-400 aircraft, the world´s biggest passenger jet, on their route to Palma going into next month.
-She can carry up to 500 passengers.
+German airline Lufthansa will continue the use of its Boeing 747-400 aircraft, the world's biggest passenger jet, on their route to Palma going into next month.
+It can carry up to 500 passengers.

 To be able to write a comment, you have to be registered and logged in